 Sometimes the artery won't stay open after the angioplasty.
 In this case, a stent is needed.
 A catheter with a stent attached is threaded through the artery.
-When the stent is in the right position, it is opened.
+When the stent is in the right place, it is opened.

-Your doctor or nurse will tell you how long to lie down and keep the insertion site still.
+Your healthcare provider will tell you how long to lie down and keep the insertion site still.

 You may stay in the hospital for a few hours or overnight.

 Drink plenty of fluids to help flush the X-ray dye from your body.

 After you go home, care for the insertion site as directed.

 You may need to take aspirin or a blood-thinning medicine (anticoagulant) after the procedure.
 This is to help prevent blood clots in the stent.
 Talk with your healthcare provider about this.